-Q: What amenities can I expect on the boat?

-A: Sirena is fully stocked with filtered water, sodas, fruit and snacks.
-Additionally, we provide warm, dry towels onboard.
-Sirena has a hot water shower, a marine “head”, and Christmas-tree style ladders for your comfort.
-You are more than welcome to bring your own “treats”, food, and/or drinks, but no alcohol please.
-Refillable water bottles are encouraged!

 Q: Is hunting allowed onboard Marin or Aurelia?

 A: Spear fishing is not allowed, however, Hawaiian slings shorter than five (5) feet may be used to spear the invasive Lion Fish.
-Lobstering is also permitted during lobster season as long as participants carry the required Florida State Lobster licenses.
+Lobstering is permitted during lobster season, as long as participants carry the required Florida State Lobster licenses.
 You can purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.

-Q: What gear do your require to dive aboard Sirena?
+Q: What gear is required to dive aboard Sirena?

 A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), safety sausage or lift bag.
 All gear must be maintained and functioning.
-Any diver showing up without the proper gear must rent or purchase missing pieces before being allowed aboard Sirena.
-We provide a set of spare gear on the boat for rent in the event of a missing or faulty piece of dive equipment.
+Any diver who arrives without the proper gear MUST rent or purchase missing pieces before being allowed aboard Sirena.
+Each charter operator provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
 For Technical Diving Trips, please contact us for a list of required gear.

-It was later changed to:
+Since then it has been amended:

 Q: What amenities can I expect on charter boats?